 ADD US ON SNAPCHAT!

-4:00PM, Urban South Brewery, another Uptown brewery, has joined the #hazy beer craze with their latest offering, Modillion.
+Another Uptown brewery, Urban South has joined the #hazy beer craze with their latest offering, Modillion.
 A Double Dry Hopped IPA, this one goes down great, smells great, and of course, looks great #hazybeers.
-Like most breweries in our city, they are kid friendly and dog friendly.
+Like most breweries in our city, they are kid friendly and dog-friendly.
 The former industrial warehouse now has great beer, a pool table, arcade & basketball games, cornhole, and they routinely bring out the Space Moon Jump Thingies to keep your kids occupied.

 We hope everyone had a wonderful Christmas this year!
 Our happy hour today comes from a new happy hour at Courtyard Brewery (@courtyardbrew).
 Every Tuesday, they pick 2 beers of their choice, and it’s buy 1 get 1 free.
 How can we say no to that?
 Today, we’re sipping on two Stone Enjoy By 12-25-16 while enjoying this 76 degree December day in NOLA.
 This hop bomb is still holding up strong despite the name. #brewbushappyhour #beertography #uptown #neworleans #followyournola #drinkingnola #beergasm #properglassware #drinklocal #🍺 #nofilter

-8:00PM Wood, Pizza, what can we say, we love our craft beer paired with pizza.
-It’s an no-brainer, and Wood does it right.
+What can we say, we love our craft beer paired with pizza.
+It’s an no-brainer, and Wood, located in the CBD, does it right.
 An amazing craft selection here and the pizza is very similar to the style you see at the popular Besh Domenica restaurants.
 Pro-tip, build your own with Prosciutto, Arugula, and Pepper Jelly.